sfl0r3nz05/DistributedBchFWArchIoT/FlowDiagrams/RetrieveUpdate/README.md

 is not posible, it will send an error (ERR_BLOCKCHAIN_NOT_AVAILABLE).

 3- If the device has an inferior version to the last available in the blockchain, it will ask to recive the update.
-This time it needs to send it's key, not the model.
+It sends it's identifier again.

 4- The Retrieval Node verifies once again the key, as in 2, and will send an error if necesary.
 If selectable, the node retrieves the manifest from the ledger.
 If this operation if not posible,